10 key data management principles

 “As the world becomes smarter and smarter, data becomes the key to competitive advantage, meaning a company’s ability to compete will increasingly be driven by how well it can leverage data, apply analytics, and implement new technologies,” writes strategic business and technology advisor Bernard Marr.

-The problem that many businesses have when transitioning to a data-first approach is managing a sudden abundance of data.
-They have more data than they know what to do with, which can be just as paralyzing as having no data at all.
-To effectively capitalize on the opportunities that data provides, organizations must develop road maps for collecting, analyzing, and managing their data.
+However, transitioning to a data-first approach often overwhelms organizations.
+Many find themselves with more data than they know how to manage, which can be just as paralyzing as having no data at all.
+Organizations need a structured roadmap for collecting, analyzing, and managing data to unlock its full potential.

 1. Create a data management strategy